Why Charleston Contractors Are Adopting the '5-Minute Rule' for Customer Responses

 The result: You got the job.
 Your competitors are calling the customer back on Monday afternoon, only to hear, "Thanks, but we already had someone come out."

-4. Schedules consultation appointments directly into their calendar
+- Schedules consultation appointments directly into the calendar

 Common Myths About AI for Contractors